2.7.6 Digital - Fldigi for Sound Card Modes

 Fldigi is a stand alone application, so you can also use it separately from N1MM Logger.
 Note that the configurations for Fldigi stand-alone and within the Logger are separate, i.e. changes made to the stand-alone configuration will not be applied to the configuration within the Logger, and vice versa.

 Fldigi does not support keying outputs on serial or parallel ports, as used by N1MM Logger for CW and FSK keying.
-Fldigi can be used from the Logger for AFSK RTTY or for PSK31 or other digital modes, but not for transmitting RTTY using FSK.
-It can also be used as a CW receive-only decoder with the DI window open.
-For sending CW, use one of the CW interfacing methods detailed in the "Basic Interfacing - Radio, CW, PTT" chapter.
-You must not check the Digital check box on a port that will be used for CW keying while the DI window is open.
+Fldigi can be used from the Logger for AFSK RTTY or for PSK31 or other digital modes, but not for transmitting RTTY using FSK unless you use an external hardware circuit to convert audio output from Fldigi to an on-off keying signal for FSK.
+It can also be used as a CW receive-only decoder, but not for transmitting CW.
+For transmitting CW, use one of the CW interfacing methods detailed in the "Basic Interfacing - Radio, CW, PTT" chapter.
+You must not check the Digital check box on a port that will be used for CW keying while the DI window or the CW Reader window is open.

 2. Download and Configure Fldigi

 2.1.
 Download Fldigi

 - Download the current release of fldigi from the W1HKJ website at http://www.w1hkj.com/ .
 You can find a copy of the full installer for the current version of fldigi at that website.
 This file is a self-extracting executable, similar to the N1MM Logger installer.
 Download the installer file to a temporary folder and then execute it.
 It is recommended that you install fldigi in its own program folder and not in the N1MM Logger+ program folder.
 By default, the installer will install fldigi to C:\Program Files\Fldigi-x.xx.xx\, where x.xx.xx is the fldigi version number.